Over 10 years we helping companies reach their financial and branding goals. Onum is a values-driven SEO agency dedicated.

 Keyword Rankings

-I share a list of the top-performing keywords, lost rankings, and new keyword opportunities.
+I share a list of the top-performing keywords, lost rankings, and also find some new keyword opportunities.
 I usually use SEMrush or Ahrefs for this.

 Example: If the keyword “eco-friendly sneakers” jumped from position 18 to 7, I highlight that and mention which page caused the jump.